jalonghurst/facerecognition/README.md

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with [Create React App].
+Using JavaScript runtime Node.js and PostgreSQL backend server.

 See deployed app : https://smart-mind-face-react-app.herokuapp.com/